 Forbidden Island puts players on an island that is slowly sinking into the ocean, and they need to work together to gather treasures then escape.
 Each turn is filled with tension as players flip over cards that indicate which tile will sink (and thus shrink the board).
 As the game progresses it really feels like the world is sinking.

-The randomness of the tile layout as the board leads to huge variety and replay value, as does the multiple combinations of adventurer play styles (especially in combination).
-The difficulty can be scaled to all abilities based on how high the water level starts the game, and even at the easy setting can provide a decent challenge for some of the most experienced gamers.
+The randomness of the tile layout leads to huge variety and replay value.
+The difficulty can be scaled to all abilities based on how high the water level starts the game.
+Even at the easy setting can provide a decent challenge for some of the most experienced gamers.

 See our review here.